reillysiemens/tuckersiemens.com/content/posts/announcing-layabout.md

 Giving the looping conditional access to the events opened up enough possibilities that I decided to keep it as part of the design.

+# Thanks

+I want to extend a special thank you to [Alex LordThorsen], [Geoff Shannon], [Kyle Rader], and [Mike Canoy] for their help during the initial development of this library.
+In particular the feedback I got on [PR #2][pr-2] was incredible and radically changed the library for the better.

 # What's Next?

 If you're still here and Layabout sounds like fun to you then check out these